upcontent/UpContent-Marketing/content/jobs/web-application-developer.md

 It’s our mission to help marketers spend less time searching for and more time acting on tailored content to spark informed conversations with their audience–all while becoming a trusted authority.
 Our product, UpContent, is integrated with the industry’s leading social media management platforms, Hootsuite and Buffer, making it easier than ever to find, curate, and schedule relevant content.

-We’re a small, dedicated team with a flexible, autonomous culture, fueled by coffee and Chick-fil-A. We work hard and laugh harder.
+We’re a small, dedicated team with a flexible, autonomous culture, fueled by coffee and tacos.
+We work hard and laugh harder.
 Keep reading if this sounds like the kind of environment you’re looking for!

 ## About You
 * You have a deep understanding of web standards, including HTTP, HTML and CSS, and are comfortable seeking answers in the specifications.